 Our mission

 A BRDA is the Polish equivalent of a typical A-Frame summer house.
 You know it well from our native vacation landscapes, dotted with pointy huts from the Tatra mountains to the Baltic sea.
-The idea for BRDA emerged in one of those brdas – after all, it is in our place of rest and refuge that new energy comes to life.
+The idea for BRDA emerged in one of those brdas – after all, it is in our place of rest and refuge that new ideas comes to life.
 The project of an A-Frame is functional, easily replicated, energy-efficient, simple, universal and warm.
 A gifted architect seems to be standing behind it, but copyright doesn’t really apply to the A-Frame – it is truly a house for everyone.
 This kind of housing is close to our hearts.
 Architecture based on those values should be accessible to anyone that needs safety and dignified living conditions.

 An understanding of the idea of a home in a wider, regional sense encompasses taking care of our surroundings.
 We wish to promote urbanism that considers the environment and the people that change it.
-Together with local communities we can create a friendlier city and a frendlier countryside.
+Together with local communities we can create friendlier cities and a frendlier countryside.
 On our side, this means advocacy regarding tenders and competitions for builders and architects, workshops with citizens, naming the potential and resources already at hand.
 This means research, reports and searching for sustainable ways to build what surrounds us.

 It’s time for construction sites to become a space of social activism.
 Three, two, one, go.